Jordan

 Day 8 - Rhythm of the desert

 Marvel at the majesty of Wadi Rum from the air on an optional sunrise balloon safari.
 Nothing quite compares to watching the sun’s first glow as it hits the red dunes of the desert.
 Today is a day of rest and creation.
-As a group, we will have an intuitive and spontaneous art and writing session, where we’ll discover images and words that surface from within - an exploration of expression, not skill.
-After a relaxing lunch, the evening transforms into a celebration: a silent disco under the stars, followed by an elegant dinner accompanied by a qanoun player.
+You have the option of joining an intuitive and spontaneous art and writing session, where you’ll discover images and words that surface from within - an exploration of expression, not skill.

 Meals included : Breakfast, Lunch, Dinner